Calcium oxide: Preparation

 The quicklime is not stable and, when cooled, will spontaneously react with CO2 from the air until, after enough time, it will be completely converted back to calcium carbonate unless slaked with water to set as lime plaster or lime mortar.

 Annual worldwide production of quicklime is around 283 million tonnes.
 China is by far the world's largest producer, with a total of around 170 million tonnes per year.
 The United States is the next largest, with around 20 million tonnes per year.

-Approximately 1.8t of limestone is required per 1.0t of quicklime.
-Quicklime has a high affinity for water and is a more efficient desiccant than silica gel.
-The reaction of quicklime with water is associated with an increase in volume by a factor of at least 2.5.
+Hydroxyapatite's free CaO content rises with increased calcination temperatures and longer times.
+It also pinpoints particular temperature cutoffs and durations that impact the production of CaO, offering information on how calcination parameters impact the composition of the material.